24 Books Set in Florida That will make you want to Visit!

 Including fan-favorite Read-Along storybooks, Cinderella, The Little Mermaid, and Beauty and the Beast, this paperback bind-up includes 3 magical stories, word-for-word narration, character voices, and sound effects for each tale!

 This would be a great book for the road trip to Florida!
 Three favorite stories read to your princess!
 An easy way to keep your kids entertained!

-Over at Universal, you can meet Scooby and the gang!
+Over at Universal Studios, you can meet Scooby and the gang!
 So, let them read up on some of their favorite Scooby adventures.
 There are a plethora of Scooby books, so make sure you check them all out!